germanros1987/personal-site/_pages/about.md

 News
 ------

+* **[2022.12.21]** Looking for [Research Scientist, US](https://intel.wd1.myworkdayjobs.com/External/job/US-California-Santa-Clara/AI-Sim-Research-Scientist_JR0238611) in one of the following areas: Simulation for AI, virtual worlds generation, digital twins, AI applied to computer graphics.
+This is a US position, but there is an option to open an equivalent position in Munich, Germany.
+Contact me if you are interested.
-* **[2022.12.01]** Join us on December 3rd at the [Machine Learning for Autonomous Driving Workshop (NeurIPS'22)](https://ml4ad.github.io/)!
-We will hear from amazing speakers and will present the results of the [CARLA Autonomous Driving Challenge 2022](https://leaderboard.carla.org/leaderboard/).
+* **[2022.12.01]** Our [Machine Learning for Autonomous Driving Workshop (NeurIPS'22)](https://ml4ad.github.io/) was a great success!
+It was an honor to host such amazing speakers and presenters.
+* **[2022.12.04]** The results of the [CARLA Autonomous Driving Challenge 2022](https://leaderboard.carla.org/leaderboard/) are out!
+Congratulations to the winning teams!

 Talks